MicrosoftDocs/learn/learn-pr/advocates/intro-to-site-reliability-engineering/Includes/2-what-is-sre-and-why-does-it-matter.md

 Why does that word matter so much?

-An important observation made by the SRE world is there are few systems and services that have to be 100% reliable.
+An important observation made in the SRE world is that there are few systems and services that have to be 100% reliable.
 Life and death situations like aviation, medical devices, etc. are a notable exception.

 In fact, there are few situations where it's even desirable.
 The effort and resources (and hence the cost) needed to achieve greater reliability rises at a steep rate as greater reliability is sought.
-Put another way, chasing after reliability you don’t need is a waste of time and money. _You want to achieve the appropriate level of reliability in your system, services, and products._
+Put another way, chasing after reliability you don’t need is a waste of time and money. *You want to achieve the appropriate level of reliability in your system, services, and products.*

 The level needs to match the business needs and be pragmatic.
 For example, our customers might connect to you over a network that isn’t 100% reliable (let’s say it's up 90% of the time).
-Spending the effort and money to make sure your service is 95% reliable is by definition a waste of time and money. _You want to achieve the appropriate level of reliability in your system, services, and products._
+Spending the effort and money to make sure your service is 95% reliable is by definition a waste of time and money. *You want to achieve the appropriate level of reliability in your system, services, and products.*

 SRE takes this pragmatism one more step.
 If we can now think about there being a desirable level of reliability, is there something we should do if we're successful at meeting or surpassing that level?
 Similarly, what if we don’t achieve it?
 We answer these questions later in the module.